 For individual buyers, or those entering the market for the first time, the financial landscape is increasingly steep

 The recent council tax hikes on second homes in Wales have introduced new challenges for buyers, investors, and local communities alike.
-For Alyson Horton (pictured), an independent mortgage adviser and principal of ATW Mortgages, she’s honest about the ripple effects of these changes, shedding light on how they shape not only financial decisions but also community dynamics.
+Alyson Horton (pictured), an independent mortgage adviser who started her own business ATW Mortgages in 2019, is finding that an increasing number of her clients and potential clients are asking for her advice on how to deal with these pressures.

-The increases, which have reached as high as 200% for unoccupied second homes in some areas, aim to address the growing issue of vacant properties in rural and coastal towns.
-However, in Pembrokeshire, adjustments have been made to reduce the premium to 150% for the 2025–2026 council tax period.
+The tax hikes, which have reached as high as 200% for unoccupied second homes in some areas, are supposed to address the growing issue of vacant properties in rural and coastal towns.
+However, in Pembrokeshire, one of Wales’ second home hotspots, adjustments have been made to reduce the premium to 150% for the 2025–2026 council tax period.
 These hikes are reshaping the holiday property market.

 “If you are a portfolio customer and have a spread, you can ride the higher bills,” Horton explained.
 “If one's bringing in the money, you might have to pay out a little bit more.
 Sometimes, people I find with big portfolios can ride the cost of things.”